 If you’re interested in becoming an instructional designer, then you should check out my How to Become an Instructional Designer in-depth article to make sure that you’re developing all of the necessary skills.

-Finally, if you have any questions or need some help along your journey, then feel free to join my instructional design and eLearning Slack community.
+Finally, if you have any questions or need some help along your journey, then feel free to join the instructional design community.
 See you there!